Streamline Customs Documentation to Avoid Delays and Fees

 The most effective way to reduce international shipping costs for high-volume sellers is establishing regional fulfillment centers.
 Instead of shipping everything from your home country, store inventory closer to your international customers.

-Popular fulfillment hub locations:
+Popular fulfillment hub locations for 2026:

 - United Kingdom: Serves EU markets efficiently despite Brexit, with good connections to Asia and Middle East